Guidelines on videoconference and teleconference Meetings

 - Be mindful of how you communicate.
 Communication should be topical, focused on meeting content, and individuals should refrain from divulging the personal information of others.
 Individuals should also be aware of the possibility, when divulging personal information about themselves, that the recording may become more widely available than anticipated: for example, if included in an information access request.

-Recording a meeting puts everyone in the position of having their information recorded in a number of ways, either with their direct participation (e.g. video, audio, chat) or through indirect means (i.e. online identifier, such as name or telephone number).
+Recording a meeting puts everyone in the position of potentially having their information recorded in a number of ways, either with their direct participation (e.g., video, audio, chat) or through indirect means (i.e., online identifier, such as name or telephone number).
 These conditions raise privacy concerns that should be taken into account.
 In the limited number of cases where recording is warranted under established University procedures (e.g., online admissions interviews, interviews of position candidates, recordings used by committee secretaries to create meeting minutes), the following must be considered:

 Notice of recording:

 - If recording a meeting is necessary, give participants as much advanced notice as possible –indicating the purpose of the recording and who intends to record.
 Notice to participants should also be repeated at the beginning of the meeting, before recording has started.
 Some tools such as Microsoft Teams automatically notify participants when a meeting is being recorded.
+Providing notice to participants about recording activity is not new.
+Some examples are the University’s existing notice of photography and image release forms.

 - Participants should be provided the contact information for someone who can assist with any questions or concerns about recording, such as not wishing to be recorded, being in a significantly different time zone, not having the technological means to participate, or being disadvantaged in any way by video/audio recording.